runtimeverification/kontrol-demo/README.md

 ### Running tests

 Since we have several different tests with different needs, we will tell Foundry which test to exercise.
-This is done with the optios `--match` or `--match-path`, which match a sting against the name of the test (executing all matches) or against the path of a file.
+This is done with the options `--match` or `--match-path`, which match a string against the name of the test (executing all matches) or against the path of a file.
 If we only want to exercise the test contained in `token.t.sol`, we can do so by running the following command:

 ```sh